 Palawan: world’s best island?

-On December 16th we took a flight from Iloilo to Puerto Princesa on the famous PALAWAN island.
+From Iloilo we took a flight to Puerto Princesa on the famous PALAWAN island.
 Palawan was voted no. 1 island in the world by Condé Nast Traveler’s Readers two years in a row.
-So obviously our expectations were quite high which is never a good thing.
-We stayed at Citadel Bed and Breakfast, which looked nice with a good swimming pool, but turned out to be quite a bit outside of the city center.
-We stayed there for 4 nights, visited Robinson’s Mall (which was within walking distance) quite a lot (Jace loved the electric carts and all the noise and lights at the game hall!).
+So obviously our expectations were quite high.
+We stayed at Citadel Bed and Breakfast, which was nice with a good swimming pool, but turned out to be a bit outside of the city center.
+We stayed there for 4 nights and visited Robinson’s Mall (within easy walking distance) quite a lot (Jace loved the electric carts and all the noise and lights at the game hall!).
 We would have loved to go to Coron (look at the pics in this awesome 10-day Palawan itinerary) but thought it a bit too ambitious with our little one.
 So, we’ll just have to go back one day 🙂

 Wasting our time at the Underground River

 We even tried to to a tour to the famous Underground River (you can also arrange your own underground river tour), but unfortunately that wasn’t such a success.
 Because of typhoon Melor, the sea was incredibly rough and access to the river had been prohibited by the coast guard a few days in a row.
 The day we booked they said we could go, but after 1,5 hours in a minivan which drove the narrow winding roads with incredible speed (causing our little one to loose his breakfast on the back seat) and 1,5 hours wait the verdict was that we couldn’t go after all.
 A waste of time.
 If you’re traveling with small children, make sure you check in advance.
 We could have saved Jace a nightmare ride!

 El Nido: a slice of heaven